PetrusHahol/pyhcl/README.rst

 Convert HCL to JSON
 -------------------

-pyhcl comes with a script that you can use to easily convert HCL to JSON, similar to the json.tool that comes with python::
+pyhcl2 comes with a script that you can use to easily convert HCL to JSON, similar to the json.tool that comes with python::

 	hcltool INFILE [OUTFILE]